DJrizzley/literature/novels/moby_dick.md

 surrounded by five dusky phantoms that seemed fresh formed out of air.

-CHAPTER 48.
-The First Lowering.
+# CHAPTER 48.
+The First Lowering

 The phantoms, for so they then seemed, were flitting on the other side of the deck, and, with a noiseless celerity, were casting loose the